pnts/methodandmatter/source/words-make-worlds/unbundling-leadership.html.md

 #### Creating Safety:
 - How comfortable do people feel bringing me problems or admitting mistakes?
 - What signals might I be sending that discourage open dialogue?
-- How do I respond when someone's approach differs from what I would do?
+- How do I respond when someone’s approach differs from what I would do?

 #### Letting Go:
 - Where am I solving problems that others could solve themselves?